 Definition of Higher education is substituted by making a amendment as per Finance (No. 2) Bill 2009.
 After the amendment Higher education would means any course of study pursued after passing the Senior Secondary Examination or its equivalent from any school, board or university recognised by the Central Government or State Government or local authority or by any other authority authorised by the Central Government or State Government or local authority to do.

-6. Interest should have been paid for the loan taken for the purpose of pursuing his higher education or of the spouse and children.
+6. Interest on educational loan should have been paid for the loan taken for the purpose of pursuing his higher education or of the spouse and children.
 From A.Y.
 2010-11 Relative also includes student for whom the individual is the legal guardian.

-7. Deduction period: - Deduction shall be allowed in computing the total income in respect of the initial assessment year* and seven assessment years immediately succeeding the initial assessment year or until the interest is paid by the assessee in full, whichever is earlier.
+7. Deduction period of Section 80E Deduction: – Deduction shall be allowed in computing the total income in respect of the initial assessment year* and seven assessment years immediately succeeding the initial assessment year or until the interest is paid by the assessee in full, whichever is earlier.

 Hence it is better that the education loan is repaid within eight years.
 Unless if the loan amount is very high and it is difficult to afford a high amount of equated monthly installment (EMI), one should not opt for education loan with longer tenure.